joshua-robison/ASU-Certificate/README.md

 model is initialized, trained, and evaluated with this data.
 Then the simulation can be re-run testing the proficiency of our trained model.
 In order to maximize performance, more simulation data should be collected.

+A HOW-TO is included in this folder with the workflow outlined.